Microsoft Azure¶

 You can install the Azure app on the Apps page to install the Azure integration.

-Click Configuration and select the Azure integrations you want to install using the app.
+Click Configuration and select the Azure integrations to install using the app.

 Select Connections.